 Smaller companies are known to be quick and agile when bringing new ideas to market, whereas larger companies often struggle to do this at the same pace.
-In the program Corporate Entrepreneurship (CES) participants will analyze the elements of and requirements for successful entrepreneurship in organizations.
+In the program Corporate Entrepreneurship (CEN), partici pants will analyze the elements of and requirements for successful entrepreneurship in organizations.
 They will learn what they can do to turn ideas into new ventures and how to overcome common obstacles.
-As practical exercises they will generate their own business idea, test it in the market, and iteratively find out how to improve its design and how to launch it.
+As practical exercises, they will generate their own business ideas, test them in the market, and discover how to improve their design and launch them.

 Renowned faculty and leading entrepreneurs will offer the latest research and best practices.
 They will explain how to develop scalable business models and how to pitch and sell ideas.

-Executives with a background in engineering, business development, strategy, marketing, and sales who are keen on learning how to become an intrapreneur and able to quickly advance an idea inside a company.
+Executives with a background in engineering, business development, strategy, marketing, or sales who are keen on learning how to become an intrapreneur and able to quickly advance an idea inside a company.